In order for a wine to remain fresh and age well, it must be protected from humidity, sunlight, vibrations and kept at a good temperature.

 Your wine collection deserves to be proudly displayed instead of hidden away at the back of a cupboard - and the right wine cooler can do just that.

-How To Choose The Best Wine Cooler For You
+How To Choose The Best Wine Fridge For You?

 However, as there are so many choices out there, you must know what you want before purchasing a cooler.

-As they are free-standing, you can place them pretty much anywhere in your home or business and aren’t restricted by the counter or cabinet space.
+As they are free-standing, you can place them pretty much anywhere in your home or business and aren’t restricted by the counter or cabinet spaces.

 This type of wine cooler is a perfect choice if you don’t have any spare cabinet space, or don’t have space under your countertops.

-You can place a wine cooler on top of a counter or table, next to a fridge or freezer, or even in your utility room, basement, or space under the stairs.
+You can place a wine cooler on top of a counter or table, next to a fridge or freezer, or even in your utility room, basement, or place it under the stairs.

 Because freestanding wine coolers are restricted by cabinet or counter space, they can vary in size, accommodating as little as 10 bottles to over 100 bottles.